 As with MQTT, a MQTT-SN client needs to setup a connection to a GW before it can exchange information with that GW.
-The procedure for setting up a connection with a GW is illustrated in Fig. 3, in which it is assumed that the client requests the gateway to prompt for the transfer of Will topic and Will message.
-This request is indicated by setting the Will flag of the CONNECT message.
-The client then sends these two pieces of information to the GW upon receiving the corresponding request messages WILLTOPICREQ and WILLMSGREQ.
-The procedure is terminated with the CONNACK message sent by the GW.
+The procedure for setting up a connection with a GW is illustrated in Fig. 3, in which it is assumed that the client requests the gateway to prompt for the transfer of Will topic and Will packet.
+This request is indicated by setting the Will flag of the CONNECT packet.
+The client then sends these two pieces of information to the GW upon receiving the corresponding request packets WILLTOPICREQ and WILLPACKETREQ.
+The procedure is terminated with the CONNACK packet sent by the GW.

-If Will flag is not set then the GW answers directly with a CONNACK message.
+If Will flag is not set then the GW answers directly with a CONNACK packet.

 Figure 3: Connect procedure

-In case the GW could not accept the connection request (e.g. because of congestion or it does not support a feature indicated in the CONNECT message), the GW returns a CONNACK message with the rejection reason.
+In case the GW could not accept the connection request (e.g. because of congestion or it does not support a feature indicated in the CONNECT packet), the GW returns a CONNACK packet with the rejection reason.

+In the case where the client provides a zero length client identifier, the Server MUST respond with a CONNACK containing an Assigned Client Identifier.
+The Assigned Client Identifier MUST be a new Client Identifier not used by any other Session currently in the Server.

-Clean session
+Clean start

 With MQTT, when a client disconnects, its subscriptions are not deleted.
-They are persistent and valid for new connections, until either they are explicitly un-subscribed by the client, or the client establishes a new connection with the “clean session” flag set.
+They are persistent and valid for new connections, until either they are explicitly un-subscribed by the client, or the client establishes a new connection with the “clean start” flag set.

-In MQTT-SN the meaning of a “clean session” is extended to the Will feature, i.e. not only the subscriptions are persistent, but also the Will topic and the Will message.
-The two flags “CleanSession” and “Will” in the CONNECT have then the following meanings:
+In MQTT-SN the meaning of a “clean start” is extended to the Will feature, i.e. not only the subscriptions are persistent, but also the Will topic and the Will packet.
+The two flags “CleanStart” and “Will” in the CONNECT have then the following meanings:

-CleanSession=true, Will=true: The GW will delete all subscriptions and Will data related to the client, and starts prompting for new Will topic and Will message.
+CleanStart=true, Will=true: The GW will delete all subscriptions and Will data related to the client, and starts prompting for new Will topic and Will packet.

-CleanSession=true, Will=false: The GW will delete all subscriptions and Will data related to the client, and returns CONNACK (no prompting for Will topic and Will message).
+CleanStart=true, Will=false: The GW will delete all subscriptions and Will data related to the client, and returns CONNACK (no prompting for Will topic and Will packet).

-CleanSession=false, Will=true: The GW keeps all stored client’s data, but prompts for new Will topic and Will message.
+CleanStart=false, Will=true: The GW keeps all stored client’s data, but prompts for new Will topic and Will packet.
 The newly received Will data will overwrite the stored Will data.

-CleanSession=false, Will=false: The GW keeps all stored client’s data and returns CONNACK (no prompting for Will topic and Will message).
+CleanStart=false, Will=false: The GW keeps all stored client’s data and returns CONNACK (no prompting for Will topic and Will packet).

-Note that if a client wants to delete only its Will data at connection setup, it could send a CONNECT message with “CleanSession=false” and “Will=true”, and sends an empty WILLTOPIC message to the GW when prompted to do so.
-It could also send a CONNECT message with “CleanSession=false” and “Will=false”, and use the procedure of Section 6.4 to delete or modify the Will data.
+Note that if a client wants to delete only its Will data at connection setup, it could send a CONNECT packet with “CleanStart=false” and “Will=true”, and sends an empty WILLTOPIC packet to the GW when prompted to do so.
+It could also send a CONNECT packet with “CleanStart=false” and “Will=false”, and use the procedure of Section 6.4 to delete or modify the Will data.

 Procedure for updating the Will data

-At any time during a connection a client could update its Will data stored in the gateway by sending a WILLTOPICUPD or a WILLMSGUPD message.
-The information contained in these two messages will overwrite the corresponding ones stored in the gateway.
-Both messages are acknowledged by the gateway.
-Both messages can be used independently from each other.
+At any time during a connection a client could update its Will data stored in the gateway by sending a WILLTOPICUPD or a WILLPACKETUPD packet.
+The information contained in these two packets will overwrite the corresponding ones stored in the gateway.
+Both packets are acknowledged by the gateway.
+Both packets can be used independently from each other.

-Note that an empty WILLTOPICUPD message will delete both the Will topic and Will message stored at the gateway.
+Note that an empty WILLTOPICUPD packet will delete both the Will topic and Will packet stored at the gateway.

 Topic Name Registration Procedure